The best credit cards for a poor credit rating.

 Representative Example – If you spend £1,200 at a purchase interest rate of 33.9% p.a. (variable) your representative APR will be 33.9% APR (variable).
 Your APR and credit limit may vary depending on your circumstances.

 If you're a small spender looking for the right card, the Barclaycard Forward Card may be ideal.
-With a personalised credit limit between £50 to £1,200, you can build credit without worrying about getting into too much debt.
+With a personalized credit limit of between £50 to £1,200, you can build credit without worrying about getting into too much debt.

 From opening your account, you'll get a three-month interest-free period for purchases.
 And if you make all your payments on time for the first year of holding the account, you'll get a 3% interest rate reduction.
-If this weren't incentive enough, you'd be entitled to up to five months of free Apple subscriptions.
+A further 2% reduction will be applied if you continue to manage your account well in the second year.

 4. Capital One Classic Credit Card